 Sinitsyn was viewed as a late round steal with "“first round tools” by one scout when he was taken in the seventh round of the 2012 NHL Draft; due primarily to his physical attributes and technical skills — size, fluid skating and a big shot.
 He also showed toughness, though at times he could be undisciplined, playing junior hockey with the Dallas Stars U16 team.
 After a disappointing season of college hockey he played major junior last year for Regina and is now back in Russia beginning his professional career there.
 On the plus side he is a skilled offensive defender with the willingness to attack and the ability to create opportunities for those around him.
 At other times he tries to make the perfect or fancy play too often.
 He doesn’t like the simple play and isn’t very content to just get the puck out of the zone without it turning into an offensive counter-attack. .

-Sinitsyn is in his second professional season in Russia in 2015-16 — once again splitting time between Dynamo Moscow and VHL club Dynamo Balashikha.
+Sinitsyn spent his second professional season in Russia in 2015-16 — once again splitting time between Dynamo Moscow and VHL club Dynamo Balashikha.
+Not signed to an entry-level contract by Dallas, he is now an unrestricted free agent.
 As with any late round pick Sinitsyn faces long odds in one day playing in the NHL.
 His skill set suggests he can one day be an effective offensive defenseman and contribute on the power play.
 It is equally likely he spends the rest of his career in Russia.